Acacia gordonii is a shrub potentially reaching 1.5 m tall, with narrow stems forming the spread of the plant.

-Phyllodes (modified leaves) alternate or sometimes irregularly whorled or clustered, to 1.5 cm long and only 0.1 cm wide.
+Phyllodes (modified leaves) alternate or sometimes irregularly whorled or clustered, to 1.5 cm long and only 0.1 cm wide, mid to dark green in colour.

 Flowers are produced in globular heads, to 8 mm in diameter.
-Each head can have up to 35 very small, staminate flowers.
+Each head can have up to 35 very small, staminate flowers, deep golden yellow in colour.
 Heads are produced solitarily in leaf axils, between August and September.

 Pods are straight or flat, to about 6 cm long and 1.5 cm wide

 This species is not commonly cultivated but is available.
 Sutherland members have sourced them from regional meetings – see Youtube video link: (https://www.youtube.com/watch?v=DJ2sPlGcT4w).
+It is threatened with extinction and so may be hard to source.
 Grows well in pots.

 Acacias can suffer from a number of pests, including borers, scale, galls and leaf miners.
 Growing plants suitable to your local environment minimises these occurring.